smileisak/backstage/plugins/scaffolder-react/report-alpha.api.md

   required?: boolean;
 }

-// Warning: (ae-missing-release-tag) "ScaffolderFormHook" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ScaffolderFormDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type ScaffolderFormHook<
+export type ScaffolderFormDecorator<
   TInputSchema extends {
     [key in string]: (zImpl: typeof z) => z.ZodType;
   } = {},